imamahasane/Sitka_Weather_Data_Visualization/README.md

 # Sitka Weather Data Visualization

-Originally,asimpleprogramtopullhistoricalweatherdatafortheSitkaarea,andcompileitintoasinglecsvfile.Nowthat we have a full 60+ year data set, I can't help but play with it.
+Originally,asimple program topull historical weather data for the Sitkaarea, and compile it into a single csv file.
+Now that we have a full 60+ year data set, I can't help but play with it.
 So the project will probably grow to include some analysis of the data set as well.